An empirical determination of the Cosmic Shoreline: Results and Discussion

 \cite{pass2025receding} argued that the insolation received by planets orbiting around M dwarfs has been systematically underestimated, implying that significantly fewer planets orbiting such stars would be able to retain an atmosphere, especially those orbiting around stellar hosts with $\rm M_s < 0.35 M_{\odot}$.
 The top panel of Figure \ref{fig:newfig3} shows only the planetary systems orbiting such small-mass M dwarf hosts, but this time using the cumulative insolation values reported in \cite{pass2025receding}.
 Their $I_{XUV}$ calculations take into account the contributions from the pre-main-sequence phase, the saturation timescale, and the flare bursts that these stars are expected to have experienced.
 We note that ideally, we should also obtain the modified $I_{XUV}$ for Mars and $\mathrm{55~Cnc~e}$ in order to recalculate the zero point of the ARM.
 However, given that both planets orbit G-type stars, the differences should be negligible within the errors, and we have ignored this correction in this work.
 The bottom panel of Figure \ref{fig:newfig3} shows the planet orbiting hosts with $\rm M_s > 0.35 M_{\odot}$ and using the $I_{XUV}$ estimates of \citet{zahnle2017cosmic}.

 Figure \ref{fig:newfig3} also offers information on the size of the planets and on their potential for atmospheric characterisation by means of TSM metrics (Transmission Spectroscopy Metrics; \cite{Kempton18}).
-We find that the majority of planets orbiting low-mass M dwarfs, those easier to characterise and generally with the smallest radii, fall above the ECS.
-Only seven systems would be able to retain their atmospheres based on our current estimate of the ECS.
-In contrast, there are a large number of planets below the ECS for the most massive M dwarf hosts.
+We find that the majority of planets orbiting low-mass M dwarfs, those easier to characterise and generally with the smallest radii, fall above the EECS.
+Only seven systems would be able to retain their atmospheres based on our current estimate of the EECS.
+In contrast, there are a large number of planets below the EECS for the most massive M dwarf hosts.
 However, most have radii equal to or larger than about 1.7 $\rm R_\oplus$.

+Of the seven targets below the EECS in the top panel of Figure \ref{fig:newfig3}, only $\rm TRAPPIST-1~g$, $\rm LHS~1140~b$ and $\rm LTT~1445~A~b$ have been searched for atmospheres, in all cases reporting non-detections (featureless spectra), except for $\rm LHS~1140~b$, for which there is a water detection \citep{2021Edwards}.
+In the case of $\rm TRAPPIST-1~g$, observations were made by HST WFC3 and STIS \citep{2019Wakeford, 2025Berardo}, while for $\rm LTT~1445~A~b$ there are ground-based observations at low-resolution with Magellan II/LDSS3C \citep{2020Diamond} and from space with HST WFC3 \citep{2025Bennet}.
+Follow up observations of these objects with JWST and the ELTs would be highly valuable to test the exact limits and validity of the EECS proposed here.